-The project ProLeMAS aims at (1) using reification to fill the gap between the current formalizations in deontic logics and the richness of natural language semantics and (2) implementing tools for (semi-)automatically building machine-readable representations from legal texts via NLP.
+The project ProLeMAS aimed at (1) using reification to fill the gap between the current formalizations in deontic logics and the richness of natural language semantics and (2) implementing tools for (semi-)automatically building machine-readable representations from legal texts via NLP.
 The supervisor of the project is Leon van der Torre.

-The following two main limitations of current approaches in deontic logic were identified and are addressed in ProLeMAS:
+The following two main limitations of current approaches in deontic logic were identified and addressed in ProLeMAS:

 - Proposals in deontic logic are typically propositional, i.e. their basic components are whole propositions.
 A proposition basically refers to a whole sentence.
 On the other hand, NLS includes a wide range of fine-grained intra-sentence linguistic phenomena: named entities, anaphora, quantifiers, etc. It is then necessary to move beyond the propositional level, i.e. to enhance the expressivity of deontic logic to formalize the meaning of the phrases constituting the sentences.

 - Few proposals in deontic logic have been implemented and tested on real legal text.
 Most of them are only promising methodologies, which overcome the limits of other approaches on the theoretical side.
 It is time to see whether the proposed formalizations are expressive enough to handle the fine-grained linguistic phenomena mentioned above.